 Adding Arguments

-Now, you’re probably thinking that the function we wrote doesn’t seem very useful.
+You’re probably thinking that this function doesn’t seem very useful.
 All it does it open the penguins data frame.
 Why would you want to keep doing that?
 A more practical function would let you open any data in Excel so you can use it in a variety of contexts.

-The show_in_excel() function takes any data frame from R, saves it as a CSV file, and opens the CSV file in Excel.
-Bruno Rodrigues, head of the Department of Statistics and Data Strategy at the Ministry of Higher Education and Research in Luxembourg, wrote it to easily share data with his non-R-user colleagues.
-Whenever he needed data in a CSV file, he could run his function.
+The show_in_excel() function does just that: it takes any data frame from R, saves it as a CSV file, and opens the CSV file in Excel.
+Bruno Rodrigues, head of the Department of Statistics and Data Strategy at the Ministry of Higher Education and Research in Luxembourg, wrote show_in_excel() to easily share data with his non-R-user colleagues.
+Whenever he needed data in a CSV file, he could run this function.

-To make such a function, we need to add arguments.
-Below is a slightly simplified version of the actual code that Bruno Rodrigues used.
-It looks the same as our show_in_excel_penguins() function, with two exceptions:
+Replace your show_in_excel_penguins() function definition with this slightly simplified version of the code that Rodrigues used:

 show_in_excel <- function(data) {